Why Stanford University? Facts About Stanford University

 7. Generous Financial Aid

 Generous financial aid programs are why Stanford University remains a top choice for students from diverse financial backgrounds.
 This ensures that students are never deterred from applying to Stanford because of the cost of admission or attendance.
-Stanford's world-class financial aid programs make it possible to review applications from domestic students on a need-blind basis – meeting 100 percent of demonstrated financial need.
+Stanford's world-class financial aid programs make it possible to review applications from domestic students on a need-blind basis: if you’re qualified, they’ll make sure you get the money you need to attend.

 8. Strong Alumni Network